oracle-samples/maa/dg_setup_scripts/README.md

 - 2_dataguardit_primary.sh
 This script prepares the primary host(s) for the Data Guard (create the required tns aliases, check connectivity, create required output tar files, etc.).
 - 3_dataguardit_standby_root.sh
-This script prepares the standby host(s) and creates the standby database using the "restore from service" feature and DG Broker.
+This script prepares the new standby host(s) and creates the new standby database using the "restore from service" feature and DG Broker.
 - create_pw_tar_from_asm_root.sh
 This script is required only when the primary password file is stored in ASM.
 - DG_properties.ini
-This is the property file.
-Is used by all the scripts both in primary and standby.
-It needs to be customized with the environment's specific values.
+This is the properties file.
+Is used by all the scripts, both in primary and standby.
+Customize it with the environment's specific values.

 #### Instructions to run the scripts
 -------------------------------------------------------------------------------------------